fplab/ui-for-pl/src/educational-technology.rst

   CodeScoop is an interactive example extraction system that allows users to quickly pull out examples from an existing code base.
-Given selected lines to be included in an example, the system iteratively checks for ommitted lines of code that may be valuable (such as control flow) to help the example writer not leave critical information out.
-More participants in the study were able to complete an example extraction exercise when using CodeScoop compared to a text editor and liked their end result example better.
+Given selected lines to be included in an example, the system iteratively checks for ommitted lines of code that may be valuable (such as control flow) to help the example writer not leave out critical information.
+  Study participants were asked to create an example from existing code to answer a fake Stack Overflow question.
+More participants in the study were able to complete this example extraction exercise when using CodeScoop compared to a text editor and liked their end result example better.

 Domain Specific Environments